mariojfduarte/thingsboardpywrapper/README.md

 BASE_URL = 'https://demo.thingsboard.io #for example
 ```

-And then import thingsboard module to wherever your want to use it
+And then import thingsboard module to wherever you want to use it:

 ```
 from thingsboard import *
 ```

-Now you are ready to get the data from the Devices.
+Now we are ready to get the data from the Devices.

 ## How Does it Work

-What this wrapper does it basically doing GET requests according to our needs.
-There are two ways you can do it.
+What this wrapper does it basically making GET requests according to our needs using two different approaches.

 ### #1 CREATE A DEVICE INSTANCE with a DEVICE ID
  hint: used when you already know what device you want your data from

 Got to ThingsBoard dashboard and choose a Device.
-Then, create a device object using its ID
+Then, create a device object using its ID:

 ```
 deviceOne = startDeviceInstance('INPUT_DEVICE_ID_HERE')
 ```

-Now we can call methods on this device object to get the last datakey value:
+Now we can call methods on this device object to get the lastest datakey value:

 ```
 print deviceOne